CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-CivicActions will create internally or work with an independent Third Party Auditor to develop a security assessment plan (SAP) when required by FISMA and NIST.
-Risks identified during the security assessment are tracked in CivicActions' ticket tracking or software control repository system.
+CivicActions will develop a security assessment plan (SAP) that describes the security controls and control enhancements under assessment, assessment procedures used to determine effectiveness, the assessment environment, the assessment team, and the assessment roles and responsibilities.

 #### LINCS specific control or LINCS Responsibility

-This will be completed in CY2018.

-An independent Third Party Auditor will develop a security assessment plan (SAP) for the LINCS system in support of FISMA and NIST requirements selected by LINCS.
-Risks identified during the security assessment are tracked in the lincs.ed.gov Github repository.
+The LINCS Technology Project follows the U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures.
+The LINCS Technology Project will conduct annual security assessments to comply with FISMA and NIST regulations.
+The Department will draw on NIST Special Publications 800-53A security controls to complete the assessment.
+All controls and sub-set security controls will be evaluated and a risk assessment will be conducted.
 The scope of the assessment includes:

 1. Security controls and control enhancements under assessment